All Episodes

 Their first trial was heard before two separate juries, one for each brother.

-Their abuse claims formed the foundation of their defense, with family members testifying on their behalf.
+Their abuse claims formed the foundation of their defense with family members testifying on their behalf.

-After hearing this evidence, over half of the 24 jurors voted not guilty on their murder charges, resulting in hopelessly deadlocked juries and mistrials, widely seen as a blow to the Los Angeles District Attorney's Office.
+After hearing this evidence, over half of the 24 jurors voted not guilty on their murder charges, resulting in hopelessly deadlocked juries and mistrials, wildly seen as a blow to the Los Angeles District Attorney's Office.

 And then they went ahead and took some more L's in 95 or 96 with your boy OJ.